The best parks and gardens in London - Citimarks

 In need of fresh air

-Same impression when you visit the parks: their style and dimensions are quite different from ours.
-Saint-James Park is a real countryside, and an English one: huge old trees, real meadows, a large pond populated with ducks and swimming birds, cows and parked sheep grazing on grass, always so fresh. […] These people love the countryside with all their heart.
-One only needs to read their literature, from Chaucer to Shakespeare, from Thompson to Wordsworth and Shelley, to have proof of it.
-What a contrast with the Tuileries, the Champs-Elysées, and Luxembourg gardens!
-In general, the French garden, that of Louis XIV, is a living room or an open-air gallery ideal for strolling and chatting in company; in the English garden […] one is better by himself; the eyes and soul make conversation with nature.
-In the Bois de Boulogne, we built a park on this model, but made the mistake to insert a group of rocks and waterfalls; an artificial impression immediately escapes it and shocks; the English eyes would have surely felt it. […]
+The same impression arises when one visits the parks: their style and dimensions are distinctly different from ours.
+St. James’s Park is a genuine countryside, and an English one at that: vast old trees, genuine meadows, a sizable pond teeming with ducks and waterfowl, cows and sheep leisurely grazing on the perpetually fresh grass. […] These people harbor a deep love for the countryside.
+One only needs to delve into their literature, from Chaucer to Shakespeare, from Thompson to Wordsworth and Shelley, to find ample evidence of it.
+What a contrast with the Tuileries, the Champs-Élysées, and the Luxembourg gardens!
+Generally, the French garden, exemplified by that of Louis XIV, is akin to a living room or an open-air gallery, ideal for strolling and conversing in company.
+In the English garden […] one is better off alone; the eyes and soul engage in a silent conversation with nature.
+In the Bois de Boulogne, we attempted to construct a park in this style but erred by introducing a cluster of rocks and waterfalls; an artificial impression immediately escaped it, causing a jarring effect; the discerning eyes of the English would surely have sensed it. […]

-I have often noticed that our life seems cloistered, cramped to them; they need air and space more than we do; The Englishmen I met in Paris leave their windows open all night long at all times; whence their need for motion and for races on horseback and on foot in the countryside.
+I have frequently observed that our way of life (in Paris) appears confined, cramped to them (the Londoners); they crave air and space more intensely than we do.
+English individuals I encountered in Paris keep their windows open throughout the night consistently, reflecting their inherent need for movement and activities such as horseback riding and walking in the countryside.

-Stendhal rightly said that a young English girl can walk more in a week than a young Roman girl in a whole year; the man of the North, with his athletic temperament, needs to breathe fresh air and exercise.
+Stendhal aptly noted that a young English girl can cover more distance on foot in a week than a young Roman girl might in an entire year.
+The Northern temperament, with its athletic inclination, yearns for the invigorating effects of fresh air and physical exercise.

-This park (i.e. the Regent’s Park) is in a secluded neighborhood; you can no longer hear the rolling of cars; you forget about London, you are in solitude.
-The sun was shining, but the air was always laden with moist clouds, which, like mobile watering cans, melted into rain every quarter of the hour.
-Great wet meadows had a charming softness, and the greenery dripped with a little monotonous noise on the still water of the ponds.
-I entered a greenhouse: splendid orchids, some of them dressed in the opulent velvet of the iris, others in skin colors of indescribable, delicious, melted tones, all penetrated by a light with which a living flesh palpitates, a woman’s breast; the hand is eager and afraid to rest on it; palm trees raise their bole in a lukewarm atmosphere close by.
+This park (Regent’s Park) resides in a secluded neighborhood, where the rumble of cars fades away, and you become oblivious to London; solitude surrounds you.
+The sun was shining, but the air bore a constant weight of moist clouds that, like mobile watering cans, intermittently released rain every quarter of an hour.
+The expansive wet meadows exuded a delightful softness, and the verdant surroundings dripped with a gentle, monotonous sound onto the still water of the ponds.
+As I entered a greenhouse, I encountered splendid orchids, some adorned in the opulent velvet of the iris, others in hues of indescribable, delicious, melted tones—all permeated by a light with a palpable vitality, akin to a living flesh or a woman’s breast; a hand feels both eager and hesitant to touch it.
+Palm trees gracefully raised their trunks in the warm atmosphere nearby.

 Hippolyte Taine, Notes sur l’Angleterre, Hachette, 1890.

-A gardener sleeps at the heart of every Englishman, city dweller or country man.
-No shopkeeper would dream of living in the apartment above his shop to merely save time, strength or money.
-No, he needs a private house and a resemblance of the countryside. […] The love of nature is a British feeling.
+The love of nature is deeply ingrained in every Englishman, whether a city dweller or a countryman.
+No shopkeeper would consider residing in the apartment above his shop solely to save time, energy, or money.
+Instead, there’s an innate desire for a private house and a semblance of the countryside. […] The appreciation for nature is a quintessentially British sentiment.

 Michel Déon, Le flâneur de Londres, Robert Laffont, 1995.